cryptidtech/provenance-log/README.md

 `"/delegate/walker/pubkey"` and the same `"/delegated/"` lock script works for him because the context branch for validating his event is `"/delegated/walker/"`.

-SNIP
-This is especially handy for delegating the capability to fork the provenance log into child logs.
-By creating a similar lock script that is attached to `"/forks/"`, as long as any update adding a leaf to `"/forks/"` is signed with the `"/forks/pubkey"` key pair, it is valid.
-SNIP

 #### Forced recovery using precedence